eagle-io/docs/source/faq/index.rst

 What languages do you support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 English is currently the only supported language.
-We plan on adding full Internationalisation and Localisation (i18n) support in the near future.
+Support for other languages is coming soon.
+You can however set your timezone and display preferences.

 Data Loggers
 ------------